danibahri/api-PHPNative/README.md

 Create API using PHP Native with REQUEST Method (GET (all and by id), POST, PUT(by id) and DELETE(by id)) with documentation below

+First configure db.php so that it can connect to your database.

-running with NGINX server in laragon using Domain Custom Laragon (examaple.test) or acccess domain below:
+Running with NGINX server in laragon using Domain Custom Laragon (examaple.test) or acccess domain below:

 ```bash
 https://kuliah2025.my.id/t089/index.php/mahasiswa